PyO3/pyo3/guide/src/get_started.md

 about installing it.

 ### OS dependent packages
-Basically, `Python` is only what you need.
+Basically, you only need `Python`.
 However, on some OSs, you need to install some additional packages including Python header files.

 E.g. if you are on *Ubuntu 18.04*, please run